devfrankkim/code_treasure/HTMLCSS/CSS/removeVisited.md

-## How to remove visited property?
+## How to remove visited property & a link color

 ```
 // Visited link